This post contains affiliate links

 Just remember not to feed any wildlife.
 Fed bear is a dead bear.
 If bears become too accustomed to humans they become a threat to us and have to be destroyed.
 So again.
 DON'T FEED THE WILDLIFE, leave behind any food scraps or put trash into overflowing trash cans.

 Tip.
 When on Callaghan road make sure to check out Alexander Falls.
-They are quiet impressive!
+They are quite impressive too!

 9. Whistler & The Peak to Peak 360 Experience

 A very affluent mountain town Whistler, or Whistralia as the locals started calling it due to high Australian backpacker population, is situated in the valley between the headwaters of the Green river and the upper-middle reaches of the Cheakamus river.
 The access to the skiing on the Garibaldi ranges makes it an extremely popular winter destination.